linkml/sparqlfun/README.md

  - supports both SELECT and CONSTRUCT
  - optional export to TSV, JSON, YAML

+This is currently alpha software, interfaces and organization may change

 ## Browse the default templates

 * [http://linkml.io/sparqlfun/](http://linkml.io/sparqlfun/)